AmarachOrdor18/Portfolio-Projects/README.md

 # Welcome to My Portfolio Projects! 🚀

-Hi there!
+Hi!
 I’ve been working on some cool projects using data science and machine learning.
 From predicting real estate prices to classifying sports images, I love solving problems with data.
 I also enjoy analyzing sales trends and visualizing them in Power BI.
 Check them out below!

 ---
 ### 🤖 Machine Learning Projects: